juliomalves/roku-libs/README.md

 ### [Console Utilities](./source/utils/console.brs)

-This is a small logging utility that enhances the built-in `print` debugging capabilities, with a syntax similiar to JavaScript's `console` object.
-It adds a timestamp to every log, provides group indentation, timers and different logging levels (`info`, `assert` and `error`).
+Small logging utility that enhances the built-in `print` debugging capabilities, with a syntax similiar to JavaScript's `console` object.
+It adds a timestamp to every log, provides group indentation, timers, counters, and different logging levels (`info`, `assert` and `error`).

 Example usages:
 ```javascript